 |

-It all started when he landed a high school entertainment column (which morphed into a college column and several larger features) in the Chicago-based Daily Herald newspaper (where he appeared regularly until graduation), followed by an extensive two year stint as a entertainment reporter for the College Press Network, a national news wire distribution service.
-Other college market publications followed, including celebrity interviews, music reviews, and photography for the syndication service Tribune Media Services Campus starting in early 2000.
+It all started when he landed a high school entertainment column (which morphed into a college column and several larger features) in the Chicago-based Daily Herald newspaper (where he appeared regularly until graduation), followed by a two year stint as a entertainment reporter for the College Press Network, a national news wire distribution service.
+More college market publications followed, including celebrity interviews, music reviews, and photography for the syndication service Tribune Media Services Campus starting in early 2000.

 Andy’s extensive time spent within the Tribune company led to regular appearances with the general Tribune Media Services wire outside the college market and the Chicago Tribune that same year.
-Since then, he’s racked up six “Friday” section cover stories, countless nationally syndicated stories, various entertainment columns in the “On the Town” and “At Play” sections, pieces in Sunday’s prestigious “Arts & Entertainment” and “Q” sections, plus additional writing and photography appearances in the Tribune’s Redeye publication, Metromix website and Chicago Now website.
+Since then, he’s racked up six “Friday” section cover stories, countless nationally syndicated stories, various entertainment columns in the “On the Town” and “At Play” sections, pieces in Sunday’s prestigious “Arts & Entertainment” and “Q” sections, plus additional writing and photography appearances in other Tribune publications like Redeye, Metromix and Chicago Now.

-Additional outlets include Illinois Entertainer (an ongoing source for several cover stories, features and concert reviews/photography), Concert Livewire (the home of his weekly “This Week’s Picks” concert preview column), WatchGmcTV.com (where he serves as a senior editor, photographer and occasional video blog/television correspondent) and CCM (which includes his “What’s New With” and “Rock Spotlight” columns, plus his “Tour Snapshot” concert photography spread).
+Further outlets include Illinois Entertainer (an ongoing source for several cover stories, features and concert reviews/photography), Concert Livewire (also a home to his concert reviews/photography), UPtv.com (where he serves as a senior writer, photographer and occasional video blog/television correspondent) and CCM Magazine (which includes his bi-monthly “Out and About” candid photo compilation spread).
+Andy is also the founder and content curator for ChicagoConcertReviews.com, which also includes his numerous interviews, concert and musical theatre reviews, plus additional photography.

-Other sporadic writing/photography appearances include the national Paste Magazine and the national Christianity Today (where he sits on a year-end panel of gospel music critics), alongside articles in the national Relevant Magazine, New York’s The Aquarian and Chicago’s Daily Journal (home to his “In Focus” celebrity column and coverage of PBS’ “Soundstage” series).
-Andy also regularly contributed articles and photos to now defunct publications like the national U. The National College Magazine, the national magazines Hear/Say Now and Burn Lounge, Los Angeles’ Mean Street and Dispatch, plus Chicago’s Image Magazine.
+Sporadic writing/photography credits include the national Paste Magazine and the national Christianity Today, alongside articles in the national Relevant Magazine, New York’s The Aquarian and Chicago’s Daily Journal (longtime home to his “In Focus” celebrity column and coverage of PBS’ “Soundstage” series).
+Andy also regularly contributed articles and photos to now defunct publications like U. The National College Magazine, fellow national magazines Hear/Say Now and Burn Lounge, Los Angeles’ Mean Street and Dispatch, plus Chicago’s Image Magazine.

 Andy’s also contributed to several books, writing various essays for the following Salem Press titles: Great Lives from History: The 20th Century (Bill Cosby, Barbra Streisand), The Nineties In America (“Country Music,” “Boy Bands” and “MTV Unplugged”), Modern Scandals (“Actor Joan Crawford’s Daughter Publishes Damning Memoir, Mommie Dearest” and “Lip-Synching Duo Milli Vanilli Lose Grammy Award”), The Incredibly Wealthy (Steven Spielberg, Donald Trump) and Musicians and Composers of the 20th Century (Michael Jackson, Madonna, Prince, Phil Collins, Tina Turner, Elton John, Smokey Robinson, Quincy Jones, Diana Ross, Carlos Santana, Carole King, Babyface and Mary J. Blige).

-In additional writing realms, Andy’s worked with several record labels (Warner Brothers, Atlantic, Curb, EMI, Universal, Roadrunner, Razor & Tie, Koch, Drive-Thru, Vagrant and Tooth & Nail, to name a few) constructing numerous publicity bios for the likes of The Guess Who, Sinead O’Connor, Isidore (The Church’s Steve Kilbey and Remy Zero’s Jeffrey Cain), Skillet, Less Than Jake, Blessid Union of Souls, Red Jumpsuit Apparatus, Collin Raye, Fastball, The Rocket Summer, Kevin Chalfant, Group 1 Crew, Santana’s Leon Patillo, The Freddy Jones Band’s Marty Lloyd, UFO’s Paul Chapman, Joanne Cash (Johnny Cash’s sister), Matthew West and Sleeping At Last (amongst many others).
+In additional writing realms, Andy’s worked with several record labels like Warner Brothers, Atlantic, Curb, EMI, Capitol, Universal, Roadrunner, Razor & Tie, Koch, Drive-Thru, Word, Vagrant, Clique, Essential, Sparrow and Tooth & Nail (to name a few), constructing numerous publicity bios for the likes of The Guess Who, Sinead O’Connor, Isidore (The Church’s Steve Kilbey and Remy Zero’s Jeffrey Cain), Skillet, Fastball, Stryper/Boston’s Michael Sweet, Less Than Jake, Blessid Union of Souls, Red Jumpsuit Apparatus, Collin Raye, The Rocket Summer, Kevin Chalfant, Santana’s Leon Patillo, Group 1 Crew, Michael English, The Freddy Jones Band’s Marty Lloyd, Relient K, UFO’s Paul Chapman, Anointed’s Steve Crawford, Joanne Cash (Johnny Cash’s sister), Shawn McDonald, The Early November’s Ace Enders, Matthew West, Thousand Foot Krutch, Gary Chapman and Sleeping At Last (amongst many more).
+His corporate clients for promotional texts include fine art music photography company Icon Gallery and luxury vegan salon products company Original Sprout.

-“I’ve had a lot of amazing opportunities in the last decade and a half, but I’m not one to rest on laurels or spend too much time looking back at past memories,” insists Argyrakis.
+“I’ve had a lot of amazing opportunities in the last two decades, but I’m not one to rest on laurels or spend too much time looking back at past memories,” says Argyrakis.
 “My most important work is always what’s happening right now and also what’s coming up around the corner.
 Considering writing about and photographing the music and entertainment world is my life’s passion, every day is an adventure that I can’t wait to start all over again.”

 # # # |